 The best one wins a prize, judged by a real satellite-maker from AAC Clyde Space .

-For ages 7– 12 and their families.
-Young people must be joined by a parent or other adult for the full durations of both sessions.
+For ages 8 – 12 and their families.
+Young people must be joined by a parent or other adult for the full duration of the sessions.

-Produced by the Institute of Physics in Scotland, in association with AAC Clyde Space
+The Wee Satellite Challenge is produced by the Institute of Physics in Scotland, in partnership with AAC Clyde Space.